gianfrancodemarco/second-brain/Agile and Scrum.md

 While Scrum is the most structured Agile framework, others like **Kanban** or **Extreme Programming (XP)** offer different degrees of flexibility.
 Kanban, for example, focuses on continuous flow rather than fixed sprints; XP adds engineering practices like test-driven development and pair programming.

+### **Agile — criticisms**

+- **Buzzword misuse:** Many organizations claim to be “Agile” while keeping traditional hierarchies and fixed plans.
+This leads to “fake Agile” or “Agile in name only.”

+- **Lack of predictability:** Iterative delivery makes long-term planning and budgeting harder for management used to fixed timelines.

+- **Continuous change fatigue:** Constant reprioritization can exhaust teams and destabilize scope.

+- **Overemphasis on meetings and collaboration:** Some developers see “Agile culture” as valuing discussion over deep work.

+- **Scalability issues:** Agile works best for small, cross-functional teams.
+Scaling it across large enterprises (e.g., with SAFe) adds bureaucracy that negates its simplicity.

+---

+### **Scrum — criticisms**

+- **Rigid rituals:** The prescribed events and roles can feel mechanical or excessive if applied dogmatically.
+- **Dependency on skilled roles:** A weak Product Owner or Scrum Master can cause failure.
+- **Velocity obsession:** Teams often get measured by sprint velocity instead of actual value delivered, leading to gaming metrics.
+- **Limited flexibility mid-sprint:** Once a sprint starts, the backlog is frozen.
+In volatile environments, that can slow adaptation.
+- **Team maturity assumption:** Scrum assumes self-organizing, motivated teams.
+Many organizations lack that culture, so Scrum becomes micromanagement in disguise.

+---

+### **Kanban**

+Origin: Toyota Production System → applied to software by David J. Anderson.
+Core idea: visualize workflow, limit work in progress (WIP), and improve flow.

+**Strengths**

+- Simple to start with existing processes.
+- Continuous delivery instead of sprint cycles.
+- Strong focus on throughput, bottleneck detection, and flow efficiency.
+- Suits operational and maintenance work where priorities shift often.

+**Criticisms**

+- Less guidance on roles, ceremonies, and planning.
+- Without discipline, boards become cluttered and WIP limits ignored.
+- Stakeholders may miss the sense of timeboxing and deadlines.
+- Harder to measure progress in traditional project terms.

+---

+### **Extreme Programming (XP)**

+Origin: Kent Beck, late 1990s.
+Focuses on engineering excellence inside Agile teams.

+**Key practices**

+- Test-Driven Development (TDD)
+- Pair programming
+- Continuous integration
+- Refactoring
+- Small releases
+- Collective code ownership

+**Strengths**

+- Improves code quality and maintainability.
+- Reduces defects early.
+- Encourages continuous learning and feedback.

+**Criticisms**

+- Demanding discipline.
+Teams often drop hard practices like TDD or pair programming first.
+- Perceived as costly: pair programming and constant testing reduce short-term output.
+- Cultural mismatch: requires high trust and collaboration, rare in traditional organizations.
+- Harder to justify to non-technical managers focused on immediate velocity.

 In summary:

 - **Agile** is the philosophy of iterative, customer-focused adaptability.